StarkLiew/juztpoint/readme.md

 Backoffice: https://backoffice.juztpoint.com
 PWA POS: https://app.juztpoint.com
 !!Demo does not have mail server configured.
 Any attempt to send email will fail.
-!!!Demo upload image file limit to 1MB only
 ```
 ```
 Email: demo@demo.com